decentraland/decentraland-npc-utils/README.md

 }
 ```

+> Note: A `Dialog` object can be used as an input both for the `talk()` function (that is displayed in the UI), and the `talkBubble()` function (that is displayed in a floating bubble over the NPC).
+Properties marked with `*` are only applicabe to UI dialogs.

 You can set the following fields to change the appearance of a dialog:

 - `text`: The dialog text
 - `fontSize`: Size of the text
-- `offsetX`: Offset of the text on the X axis, relative to its normal position.
+- `offsetX *`: Offset of the text on the X axis, relative to its normal position.
-- `offsetY`: Offset of the text on the Y axis, relative to its normal position.
+- `offsetY *`: Offset of the text on the Y axis, relative to its normal position.
-- `portrait`: Sets the portrait image to use on the left.
+- `portrait *`: Sets the portrait image to use on the left.
 This field expects a `Portrait` object.
-- `image`: Sets a second image to use on the right of the dialog, and slightly up.
+- `image *`: Sets a second image to use on the right of the dialog, and slightly up.
 This field expects an `ImageData` object.

 The `ImageData` required for the `portrait` and `image` fields, may include the following: